Remove Audio from Video

 Frequently asked questions

 Video is re-encoded to H.264 for a reliable silent MP4.
-Visual quality stays close to the source at typical bitrates; avoid repeatedly muting the same file many times.
+Visual quality stays very close to the source at typical bitrates.
+Avoid muting the same file repeatedly — each encode is a generation of loss.

 Yes.
-Import the silent MP4 into CapCut, DaVinci Resolve, iMovie, or any editor and add new audio tracks.
+Import the silent MP4 into CapCut, DaVinci Resolve, iMovie, Final Cut Pro, or any NLE and add new audio tracks.